 10. May prevent cancer

-Although still, there are limited studies making proof that avocados can really treat cancer, they are known to contain glutathione – the antioxidant which defends the cells from dangerous effects of free radicals, including cancer.
+Although still, there are limited studies making proof that avocados can really treat cancer, they are known to contain glutathione.
+It’s the antioxidant which defends the cells from dangerous effects of free radicals, including cancer.
 Avocados are rather rich in cancer-fighting carotenoids, which are found mostly in the dark-green part of the flesh that’s closest to the skin of the fruit.

 Trivial: Other Factors Why Avocado Is Good For You

 - Avocados are very convenient to bring, as it can be eaten in various ways.
-It can be eaten in slices, combined in soup, vegetables, or even blended as a smoothie.
+It can be eaten in slices, combined in soups, vegetables, or even blended as a smoothie.

-- Due to its greasy quality, avocado can be a very healthy alternative for butter when cooking or baking, as one can get about 20 vitamins, minerals, and phytonutrients, and “good fats” as opposed to saturated ones found in butter.
+- Due to its greasy quality, avocado can be a very healthy alternative for butter when cooking or baking.
+One can get about 20 vitamins, minerals, and phytonutrients, and “good fats” as opposed to saturated ones found in butter.